You can learn how to speak in German with Rosetta Stone.

 Worried about how to start speaking German as a beginner?
 Rosetta Stone is here to help with practical, immersive lessons that combine writing, reading, and speaking in German.
 From your very first lesson, you’ll begin learning not just basic vocabulary but also how to speak German words.
 TruAccent®, Rosetta Stone’s patented speech recognition technology, listens and compares your accent to native speakers so you learn how to pronounce German words and phrases quickly and accurately.

 The Best Way to Learn to Speak German

 The best way to learn to speak German is to invest the time and immerse yourself in the language.
-As with most worthwhile endeavors, there aren’t any real shortcuts.
-There are several factors, however, that will influence how quickly you’ll learn German, including how long and how often you practice.
+As with most worthwhile endeavours, there aren’t any real shortcuts.
+There are several factors, however, that will influence how quickly you’ll learn German, including how long and how often you practise.